memgraph/docs/docs/reference-guide/streams/overview.md

 there is no committed offset for the consumer group, then the largest offset will be used, therefore only the new messages will be consumed.

+### At least once semantics

+In stream processing it is important to have some guarantees about how failures are handled.
+In case connecting external application such as Memgraph to Kafka streams, there are two possible ways to handle failures during message
+processing:
+1. Every message is processed **at least once**: the message offsets are committed to the Kafka cluster after the processing is done.
+This means if the committing failes, then the messages can get processed multiple times.
+2. Every message is precessed **at most once**: the message offsets are commited to the Kafka cluster right after they are recieved, before the processing is started.
+This means if the processing fails, then the same messages won't be processed again.

+Missing a message can result in missing an edge that would connect two independent components of the graph.
+Therefore in our understanding missing some information is a bigger problem for graphs than having some information duplicated, so we implemented our streams using the **at least once**
+semantics: for every batch of messages the queries returned by the transformations are executed and committed to the database before committing the message offset to the Kafka cluster.
+However we cannot guarantee **exactly once** semantics, we tried to minimize the possibility of processing messages multiple times.
+This means committing the message offsets to Kafka cluster happens right after the transaction is committed to the database.

 ## Stop a stream

 ```cypher